danyel-ii/cubixles_/docs/10-PRODUCT/SPEC.md

 - The contract snapshots $LESS totalSupply at mint and on transfer (totalSupply is treated as remaining supply).
 - The canonical UI/leaderboard metric is `deltaFromLast(tokenId)` (snapshot minus current supply, clamped to 0).
+ - The UI “$LESS supply” HUD displays remaining supply as `totalSupply - balanceOf(BURN_ADDRESS)` using the server-side RPC proxy.

 ## Token Viewer Route